-This second part of the project is a part of the final exam.
-Both parts of the project have to be passed to pass the overall project.
+This project is the final exam for DM536 and it is part of the final exam for DM550.
+For DM550 two projects have to be passed to pass the overall exams.
 Thus, the project must be done individually, and no cooperation is allowed beyond what is explicitly stated in this document.